PabloUribeB/PabloUribeB.github.io/_pages/publications.md

 # Work in progress
 <hr>

-- **Heterogeneity in the Returns to Higher Education in Colombia** (with Christian Posso and Estefania Saravia).
+- **Heterogeneity in the Returns to Higher Education in Colombia** (with <a href="https://sites.google.com/site/christianpossosuarez/">Christian Posso</a> and <a href="https://sites.google.com/view/estefaniasaravia">Estefania Saravia</a>).
-- **The Effects of Specialties on Physician's Labor Market and Health** (with Daniel Márquez, Nicolás Mancera, Christian Posso and Juan David Rengifo).
+- **The Effects of Specialties on Physician's Labor Market and Health** (with Daniel Márquez, Nicolás Mancera, <a href="https://sites.google.com/site/christianpossosuarez/">Christian Posso</a> and Juan David Rengifo).

 &nbsp;